Generic Name: icosapent (eye KOE sa pent)

 if you drink large amounts of alcohol.

-Icosapent can pass into breast milk and may harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Icosapent can pass into breast milk, but effects on the nursing baby are not known.
+Tell your doctor if you are breast-feeding.

 How should I take icosapent?